Highly Qualified and Dedicated Teachers

 Brad has been teaching young musicians for over 30 years.
 He began playing the violin at the young age of 7.
 He was accepted into and played in the Allstate Idaho Youth Symphony in 1988 and played with the semi-professional Idaho Falls Symphony during his high school years.
 Brad received music scholarships to Idaho State University, Brigham Young University and the University of Texas.
-In 2001 he received a BA in music education from the University of Texas.
-Brad wlll be receiving his Masters Degree in Orchestral Conducting from Messiah University out of Harrisburg, Pennsylvania on May 14th, 2022.
+In 2001 he received a BA in music education from the University of Texas and his Masters Degree in Orchestral Conducting from Messiah University.

 Brad is an accomplished composer and arranges many pieces that the orchestra performs.
-In today’s concert he arranged Twinkle, Twinkle Symphony, Canon in D, Mandalorian, Toccata and Palladio.
 He has a passion for working with young musicians and inspiring them to achieve incredible things.
 He lives in Temecula with his wife and their six children.

 Angela Bonzi, Violin/Viola

 Angela Bonzi began playing professionally in college for orchestras, weddings, parties and other special events.
 She has played in several orchestras, including her college orchestra, performing The Fiddler on the Roof as well as with the Westerville Symphony Orchestra under Peter Stafford Wilson .
 She has been teaching for twelve years and loves seeing students develop a love for music.
 She is an avid reader who loves art and travel and playing in her church ensem- ble.
 She currently lives in Menifee with her

 lovable cat Aisling.